johnnyiller/johnnyiller.github.io/_posts/2014-11-22-prepend-module-example.markdown

   # here is the main functionality.
   module ClassMethods
     def silence_exceptions_for(*methods)
+      # we create an anonymous module via a closure
+      # to maintain the proper syntax
       silencer = Module.new do
         methods.each do |method|
           # define method and pass all arguments along for the ride.